puppetlabs/puppet-data-service/README.md

 The PDS consists of:

 1. A database backend.
 At present PostgreSQL is supported.
-Backends are pluggable, and support for other backends is planned.
+Backends are plugable, and support for other backends is planned.
 2. An API service.
 3. A command-line interface (CLI) for human operators.
 3. Several Puppet integration components which let Puppet consume data from the API.